- Place the steaks on the grill and cook for 4 to 5 minutes, or until they are golden brown and slightly scorched.

 - Turn the steaks over and continue to grill for 3 to 5 minutes longer for medium-rare (an internal temperature of 135 degrees Fahrenheit), 5 to 7 minutes longer for medium (140 degrees Fahrenheit), or 8 to 10 minutes longer for medium-well (an internal temperature of 145 degrees Fahrenheit) (150 degrees F).

-How long to cook steak on the grill (and why)?
+How long to cook a filet mignon on the grill?

 Grill a 1-inch steak over medium heat for 10 to 12 minutes per side, depending on thickness.
 It should attain an internal temperature of 170 degrees Fahrenheit (77 degrees Celsius) or greater.